paulscottrobson/rp2350-modules/modules/graphics/documents/graphics.md

 - Ellipses are drawn like rectangles, the ellipse 'fills the box'
 - Character uses x for the character to draw, and y should be zero.
 - Mode uses x for the mode (the same as in modes_module.h), y should be zero
 - RawColour and Colour use x for foreground,y for background, the lower 16 bits of each If y is 0xFFFF then transparency is on (for characters).
 The upper 16 bits should be zero, these are reserved for expansion.
-RawColour is the internal format, Colour takes an RGGB colour and translates it accordingly, this assumes the palette has not been redefined for modes that support that.
+RawColour is the internal format, Coloura 12 bit colour (BBBBGGGGRRR) and translates it accordingly.
 - Scaling sets the x and y scales of the pixel fonts.
 The defaults are 1,1
 - DrawMode sets the drawing mode, e.g. how the current value is modified.
 0= Copy (the default), 1 = And, 2 = Or, 3 = Xor